carpentries/maintainer-onboarding/episodes/02-curricular.md

 ## Types of Changes

-A common question from Maintainers is whether they have the authority to implement certain types of changes and who should be involved in the decision making process.
+A common question from Maintainers is whether they have the authority to implement certain types of changes and who should be involved in the decision-making process.
 Roughly speaking, we can break down types of changes into three main categories:

 - **Typos and minor wording changes**
-    These can be implemented immediately after review by an single Maintainer.
+    These can be implemented immediately after review by a single Maintainer.

 - **Introduction of new material to a lesson**
     A decision to implement these changes (or not) should be made by at least two members of the Lesson Team.
 The first Maintainer to review the change leaves a comment indicating whether it should be approved (we often use the comment "LGTM" (looks good to me) to indicate approval).
 The second Maintainer to review can either merge (if both have approved the changes) or write a comment to the contributor explaining why the change won't be implemented and close the issue or PR.

 - **Large-scale changes to the structure of the lesson** Examples of this would be changing from base R to tidyverse for teaching R, changing from ggplot to matplotlib for plotting in Python, or introduction of new tools like a different variant caller for the Genomics lesson.
-A decision of this scale should involve broader conversation with the community.
+A decision of this scale should involve a broader conversation with the community.

 Some Data Carpentry curricula (Genomics, Social Sciences, and Geospatial) have a Curriculum Advisory Committee.
 These Committees meet every six months to discuss the overall direction